tonkata0318/Programming-Fundamentals-C-/README.md

 # Programming-Fundamentals-C-
-This is repository with solutions of probems in SoftUni Course:Programming Fundamentals with C#-september 2022
+This is repository with solutions of probems in SoftUni Course:Programming Fundamentals with C#-september 2022.
+Basic Syntax - Exercese